Ad Blocker Detected

 - The Department of State’s Website can help you find out if you must pay a visa issuance reciprocity fee and what the fee amount is.

-- Your school/university will send you a SEVIS-generated Form I-20 once they have entered your information in the SEVIS database.
+- Your school/university will send you a SEVIS-generated Form I-20.
+It’s only when they have entered your information in the SEVIS database.

 6 – Your Academic Documents, for example: